arnoldchrisoduor1/sorting_algorithms/README.md

+#Sorting Algorithms.
-These are sorting algorithms include big O
+These are sorting algorithms include big O.